 Selecting courses is an important process.
 We encourage students, parents, teachers and counselors to become involved in this process.
-Please feel free to contact your child's school counselor and make an appointment to become a part of this process.
+Please feel free to contact your child's school counselor and make an appointment to discuss course selection.
 Phone numbers are listed below.
-The selection process will start in January and will end by Friday, April 14, 2023.
+The selection process will start in January and will end by Friday, April 12, 2024.
 Students will receive a copy of their confirmed requests after they have met with their school counselors.